adonmo/daylight/README.md

 - What is the time of sunrise/solarnoon/sunset, given a particular time and location?

 libdaylight is written in modern C++ with bindings to python using [pybind11](https://github.com/pybind/pybind11).

+daylight's python bindings provide vectorized functions - allowing for efficient analysis when dealing with lots of queries.
+At the same, this allows daylight to play well with established data science tooling like numpy and pandas.

 ⚠️ Currently this library is only tested for basic use cases.
 For any scientific-grade use cases, or for cases where precise values are needed - this library is not extensively tested, yet.
 Any contributions from that aspect would be greatly appreciated.